FTA-Sponsored Technical Assistance Centers

 (866) 846-6400 | email@example.com

-The National Center for Mobility Management supports FTA's Transit & Health Access Initiative and is funded through a cooperative agreement with FTA.
+The National Center for Mobility Management supports FTA's Coordinating Council on Access and Mobility activities and is funded through a cooperative agreement with FTA.
 The Center works to help communities adopt transportation strategies and mobility options that empower people to live independently, and advance health, economic vitality and self-sufficiency.
 NCMM provides capacity-building technical assistance and training; catalogs and disseminates best practice information on innovative mobility management programs around the country; and works to improve and enhance the coordination of federal resources for human service transportation, especially for people with disabilities, older adults and people with lower incomes.